-Residential Life believes that a student’s residence hall experience should be as individually suited to his/her needs and interests as possible.
+Residential Life believes that a student’s residence hall experience should be as individually suited to the student's needs and interests as possible.
 On this basis, Alfred State offers a lifestyle approach to residence hall living.
 Within the limits of college policy, various lifestyle areas are offered, and students may choose the area which best suits them.
 The following styles are located in designated areas of certain residence halls:

 No Smoking – All of our residential facilities are smoke-free.

 Substance-free Lifestyle – This lifestyle is designed for the student interested in living within a tobacco-free and alcohol-free area.
 All guests and visitors are also required to abide by the substance-free lifestyle while visiting the area.
 Each student signs a contract pledging to remain substance free while living in this area.
-If you are not totally committed to the restrictions, this lifestyle is not for you.
+If you are not committed to the restrictions, this lifestyle is not for you.

-Be advised that a prior felony conviction may impede a student’s ability to reside in campus administrated housing.
+Be advised that a prior felony conviction may impede a student’s ability to reside in campus-administrated housing.
 Felony conviction will be considered on an individual basis.
 Students may be required to submit court records and other information as required by SUNY Board of Trustees Policy to be used in assessing their eligibility for on-campus housing.

 SUNY – Board of Trustees' Policy

-Every student in full-time attendance at a state-operated unit of the university, other than married students or students residing with a parent or parents, shall be required to live in a residence hall maintained and operated by such a unit or to have the permission under such provisions as may be made therefore by the chief administrative officer of such unit to live off campus.
+Every student in full-time attendance at a state-operated unit of the university, other than married students or students residing with a parent(s), shall be required to live in a residence hall maintained and operated by such a unit or to have the permission under such provisions as may be made therefore by the chief administrative officer of such unit to live off campus.

 Local Campus Policies

 Any full-time student who wishes to live off campus must request a waiver of the Board of Trustees’ Policy.
-This waiver form is available from the Office of Residential Services and online.
+This waiver form is available from the Office of Residential Services and/or online.
 All waiver requests will be considered in accordance with the SUNY policy and the Board of Trustees’ intent to maximize the educational process.
 Certain conditions, if met, assure an individual of permission to live off campus.
 These specific exceptions are as follows: